nventive/UnoApplicationTemplate/doc/AIAgent_Summary.md

 AI: [calls go_back tool]
 App: [triggers back navigation]
 AI: "Done!
 I've taken you back to the previous page."

+User: "Draw a house"
+AI: [calls draw_content tool with SVG markup]
+App: [displays DrawingModalPage with SVG rendering in WebView2]
+AI: "I've drawn a house for you!"

+User: "Make it bigger with a red roof"
+AI: [sees previous SVG in conversation history]
+AI: [calls draw_content tool with modified SVG - larger size, red roof]
+App: [displays updated drawing]
+AI: "I've made the house bigger and added a red roof!"
 ```

 ### Code Usage